sporto/elm-tutorial/en/01-foundations/06-type-aliases.md

 label: Player -> String
 ```

 Here we create a `Player` type alias that points to a record definition.
-The we use that type alias in our function signature.
+Then we use that type alias in our function signature.

 ## Constructors